digitaldrummerj/digitaldrummerj.me/content/posts/2023/012923-obs29-ndi-mac.md

 1. Open OBS and the NDI Runtime missing error should not appear
 1. Under the tools menu you have the NDI Output settings option
 1. In a scene you can add an NDI Source

+{{< alert class="warning" >}}
+**Note:** I also found that when sending NDI Audio to another computer, that the audio had a lot of static on it but only in the right channel.
+The fix was to go into the OBS Audio setting on the computer sending the NDI output and set the Audio -> General -> Channels to Mono.
+{{</alert>}}